01 of 10

 For small bathrooms, it is all too easy to purchase a bathroom vanity cabinet plus vanity top and be done with it.
 Realtor and rehabber ModFruGal wanted none of that.
 Instead, she transformed her bland, ordinary small bathroom into a unique conversation piece by incorporating a live edge wood countertop.

-She began with a slab of white oak that cost a mere $80 and then sanded it multiple times and coated it with Arm-R-Seal, a sealant that is a combination oil and urethane sealant.
+She began with a slab of white oak that cost a mere $80 and then sanded it multiple times and coated it with Arm-R-Seal, a sealant that is a combination of oil and urethane sealant.
 Since this is a bathroom, and bathrooms are known for being wet environments, ModFruGal knew that she wanted a finish that was 100% waterproof.Continue to 10 of 10 below.

 10 of 10